 First of all, any scout unit should have a regular planning process.
 There must be a way for your troop to make future plans for meetings, activities and fundraisers.
 There are many ways to do this.
-You can use a big calendar that you provide or download one from the National Council BSA Scouting.org website.
-You can use a big sheet of paper showing the entire program year or a single sheet per month.
+You can use a big calendar that you provide, or you can use a big sheet of paper showing the entire program year or a single sheet per month.
 It is up to you.
-The important troop leadership adults must be involved, certainly the unit key 3, the Scoutmaster, the troop committee chair and the chartered organization representative.
+The important troop leadership adults must be involved, certainly the unit key 3, the Scoutmaster, the troop committee chair, and the chartered organization representative.
 The troop treasurer as well as the parents responsible for advancement, membership, popcorn sales, summer camp, service projects and the others that provide time and resources for the troop and the youth leaders, the patrol leaders' council (PLC) should be involved.
-It is up to you how to do a yearly plan, however every unit needs a way to do so.
+It is up to you how to do a yearly plan; however, every unit needs a way to do so.
 National Council BSA provides many suggestions. they can be found on-line at https://troopleader.scouting.org/annual-planning-conference/.

 You should also involve your unit commissioner, an experienced Scouter dedicated to helping your troop succeed.
 Let the unit commissioner know when you are going to have your planning session and invite him or her to participate.
 Helping is their job!
 Every commissioner should be in contact with unit leadership and ask what they can do to help.
 Ask at the next roundtable (a district-wide monthly adult leader meeting) if you do not know who your unit commissioner is and get the correct contact information on where to send an invitation to attend the troop's annual planning session.
+Remember, the Detailed Assessment done by the Unit Commissioner is a great tool to help you plan next year.